genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 If you had `showIndexFunds = false;` then only the `Stocks Chart` would be rendered.

 :::danger
-Directives are for initialising the layout only and should *not* be used with changing `@observable` attributes which would cause the layout to reinitialise incorrectly - this will duplicate the panels.
+Directives are for initialising the layout only and should *not* be used with changing `@observable` attributes, which would cause the layout to reinitialise incorrectly - this will duplicate the panels.
 For example, you can use the `when` directive to conditionally render a pane during initialisation, but not to toggle whether to show/hide the pane afterwards.
 See [this example](#observables-with-directives).
 :::